 For all these reasons, the law has developed a doctrine known as "strict liability," that allows a person injured by a defective or unexpectedly dangerous product to recover compensation from the maker or seller of the product, without showing that the manufacturer or seller was actually negligent.

-Regardless of what steps a manufacturer or seller says it took in making and handling a consumer product, you can make a strict liability claim, without showing any carelessness on the part of the manufacturer or seller, if all three of the following conditions exist:
+Regardless of what steps a manufacturer or seller says it took in making and handling a consumer product, proving fault in a product liability case doesn't require a showing of carelessness on the part of the manufacturer or seller if all of the following conditions exist:

 Manufacturers' and Sellers' Defense: Awareness of the Defect

 Manufacturers and sellers have a defense to claims of strict liability that may be particularly important if you've owned the product for a while.
 That is, you may not be able to claim strict liability if you knew about the defect but continued to use the product anyway.

 If it appears that you were aware of the defect before the accident -- either from the condition of the product (which the manufacturer's or seller's insurance company will have a right to examine) or from your description of your use of the product -- but used it anyway, you may have given up your right to claim injury damages.

 Get an Attorney for Your Product Liability Claim

 If you or a loved one have been harmed by a dangerous or defective product, time may not be on your side.
 Depending on a number of factors, you may need to take immediate action.
 An attorney can help you in the process of proving fault in your product liability claim.
 Have your claim analyzed by an experienced attorney.